Discover it® Card Review: A Good Option to Have in Your Wallet

 Things I Like About the Discover it® Card

 You Get Cash Back.
 This is a no-brainer.
 Who doesn’t like free money?
 What I love about the Discover it® card is that you get 1% cash back automatically.
 You can also enroll in 5% cash back quarterly on up to $1,500 in purchases.
-For July through September that category is at gas stations.
+For October through December that category is for online shopping and Department Store purchases.

 Their customer service is U.S.-based.
 With the Discover it® card, all customer service representatives are based in the U.S. and are available 24 hours per day.